Afrika_Marokko_Sidi_beach

 Where to Stay

-Many riads also have a cozy rooftop terrace, where you can have breakfast or enjoy a cup of coffee with a view of the city or the sea.
+Many riads also have a cozy rooftop terrace, where you can have breakfast or enjoy a cup of coffee or tea with a view of the city or the sea.
 Most riads can be found within the medina, which is an ideal base for exploring the city.
+The medina is the old, walled city center, full of narrow streets, local shops, and traditional buildings.

 If you are a surfing enthusiast, there are also plenty of surf hostels and surf houses to be found in and around Essaouira.
 Especially just outside the city or towards Sidi Kaouki, you will find accommodations with a relaxed atmosphere, where everything revolves around surfing, yoga, and beach life.